Bibek-Repository/repo-4/NumPy_Random/readme.md

 Poisson Distribution
 Poisson Distribution is a Discrete Distribution.
 It estimates how many times an event can happen in a specified  time.
 If for example, Bibek eats twice a day what is the probability that I will eat thrice?
 It has two parameters: lam: rate or known number of occurrence e.g. bibek eats twice. size: the shape of the array which is returned.
 Poisson distribution is discrete whereas normal distribution is continuous.
 For large data points both the poisson and normal distribution are similar.

+Uniform Distribution
+It is used to describe probability where every event has equal chances of occuring.
+Example Generation of random numbers.
+It has three parameters: low: lower bound: default 0.0. high: upper bound: default 1.0. size: The shape of the array which is returned.